amplication/docs/docs/premium-features/custom-types-and-actions.md

    - If needed, you can change the property to an array by toggling the "Array" switch.
    - Mark the property as optional by checking the "Optional" checkbox.
 3. Repeat step 2 for each additional property you want to add to the DTO.
-4. If you need to define a union type for a property, click on "+ Add union type" and specify the types for the union.

-#### Finalizing DTO Creation

-Click the "Create DTO" button to finalize the creation process.

-After completing these steps, your new DTO will be created within the selected Module, and you can further customize its properties and relationships as needed.

 ### Create Enum